suyog-karpe/suyog-karpe.github.io/README.md

 ## Education
 - B.E., Computer Science and Engineering | Savitribai Phule Pune University (_Apr 2024_)
-- H.S.C, Bifocul | Kalmadi Shamrao Junior College (_May 2020_)
+- H.S.C, Bifocal | Kalmadi Shamrao Junior College (_May 2020_)

 ## Work Experience
 **AI Associate @ AIT Global India Pvt Ltd (_Dec 2024 - Present_)**
 - Currently working with US and UK based clients.
 Working in a collaborative environment with use of LLM’s and AI tools for optimization, automation and pipelining.

 **Data Analyst Intern @ MedTourEasy (_Nov 2024 - Dec 2024_)**
-- Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
+- Worked at MedTourEasy an MNC as a Data Analyst on a project on predictive modelling using R to analyze blood donation patterns, leveraging data preprocessing, machine learning workflows, with tools like caret library.
-- Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes
+- During this period I had experienced the hands on working of a Data Analytics Professional and worked under the supervision of project mentor & developed the project entitled “Analyze Death Age Difference of Right Handers with Left Handers”.

 **Data Science Intern @ Allusion Systems Pvt Ltd (_Jun 2024 - Oct 2024_)**
 - Developed Power BI dashboards to analyze sales, inventory, and customer trends for a clothing and fashion accessories e-commerce platform, driving data-driven decision-making and optimizing operations.